zowe/docs-site/README.md

 Welcome to the Zowe documentation repository!
 This repo is the source for [https://docs.zowe.org](https://docs.zowe.org), also known as "Zowe Docs"!

-Zowe documentation is completely open-source and we appreciate contributions from the community.
+Zowe documentation is completely open-source and we appreciate contributions from the community...

 ## Providing feedback